AkanimohOD19A/portfolio-nu/content/blogs/post-4.md

 image: /images/blog-placeholder.png
 ---

+# Pt1 - Deploying an Image Segmentation web application with YOLOv8 and Streamlit

 ![Segmented Pieces](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/pvgpuepoh09cat8bbph1.png)

 We are going to create an object detecting web app, our goal is to to segment any image, note the distribution of the unique items in it, implement a slider view and ultimately deploy this on a web-application anyone can use.